-The differences between French and Philippine dating culture can be extremely confusing, so here are some tips about dating a French guy.
+The differences between French and Philippine dating cultures can be extremely confusing, so here are 10 mind-blowing signs you’re dating a French man.

 Grayson is the only French guy that I have ever dated and to be honest, I didn’t know what to expect or how to go about it when we were just starting.
 Just like most relationships, communication is the key and keeping a open mind is essential.

 10 Mind-Blowing Signs You’re Dating A French Man